a-r-nida/Firstrepo/README.md

-# Firstrepo
+# Firstrepository
-This is the first ever repo of user.
+This is the first ever repository of user.